 If you’re concerned about whether or not you’re in our service area, give us a call or reach out online to talk about it.

-Our warehouse is located in the middle of downtown Chicago so that we can cover almost all of the surrounding area.
+Our warehouse is located in the middle of downtown Chicago so that we can cover the entire City of Chicago and suburbs.

 Step 3: Understand Junk Recycling